o3de/o3de.org/content/docs/user-guide/programming/components/reflection/behavior-context.md

 ## Classes

 Classes in the behavior context reflect a C++ class or struct.
 You can provide an optional name for a class.
-If you do not provide a name, the class name from `AzTypeInfo` is used.
+If you don't provide a name, the class name from `AzTypeInfo` is used.
 That name must be unique for the scope.
 Because the system uses `AzRTTI` to build the class hierarchy, you can use RTTI if you want to reflect base class functionality.

 Classes that you bind to the behavior context become objects that can be instantiated in a script environment.
 To reflect a class, you must provide the type that is reflected as a template argument to the class function.
 For example: